 The purpose of this Ema Saiko Poetry Fellowship is to encourage the writing of poetry and, in turn, to honour the Japanese poet and painter Ema Saiko.
 Writing at a time when it was unusual for women to be included in the rarefied circles of male poets writing in Chinese, she dedicated herself to, and developed, a poetic form centred on the discovery and unfolding of a rich intellectual and artistic life connected to the physical environment.
 Saiko was acutely attuned to the daily and seasonal transformations of the natural world.

 NZPS welcomes applications from poets who seek a sustained focus on their writing; it is open to poets of any gender and any culture – living in NZ or abroad.
 Applicants can be working in any way and do not have to relate to Ema Saiko in terms of style or content.

 While in residence, Fellows are encouraged to give readings and may help facilitate a workshop that shares a personal process of writing poetry with others.
 Selection will be based on the nature and strength of an applicant’s proposed project and the degree to which both the Fellow and the local community will benefit from it (although the focus remains on supporting the poet in the serious creation of their work).
 Applicants can be at any stage in their creative ‘careers.’

-This Fellowship has been sponsored by Dr Kay Flavell and individual members of the Wairarapa arts community.
+This Fellowship was sponsored by Dr Kay Flavell and individual members of the Wairarapa arts community.